Nanoonga/chtml-masonry/README.md

 ## Working on

-A more detailed implementation of the masonry algorithm which includes a caching image server for use with your own photo library.
+A version of the masonry algorithm with a PHP back end, caching image server, MySQL schema, and migration script for use with your own photo collection.